memgraph/docs/cypher-manual/import-data.md

 on whether the pattern was created or matched.
 This is achieved with `ON CREATE` and `ON MATCH` sub clauses.

-Example.
-Set a different properties depending on what `MERGE` did.
+For example, set different properties depending on what `MERGE` did:

 ```cypher
 MATCH (n :Person) MERGE (n)-[:FriendOf]->(m)
 ON CREATE SET m.prop = "created" ON MATCH SET m.prop = "existed";
 ```

-For more details, click [this link](./clauses/merge.md).
+For more details, check out [this guide](./clauses/merge.md).

 ## Import existing data from CSV